-Now I work at the office, but I have experience of remote work.
+Now I work at the office, but I have experience in remote work.
 Honestly, I feel more comfortable working at the office because of being together with the team.

 Pros: No one messenger can replace live communication.
 Collaboration results in new ideas.
-It is way easier to solve working issues in the team simply by having asked the colleagues for help.
+It is way easier to solve working issues in the team simply by asking colleagues for help.
 In addition to this success of other teammates motivates for own achievements.